Conzel/zipnet/model_weights/README.md

 If you work with the scripts, please take care not to push the weights or other result files.

+## Weights
+The weights shall be shared between Rust and Python as a JSON file that contains a single object, which itself consists of (_key_, _value_) pairs, where _key_ is the name of the parameter, and _value_ is a flattened array containing the weight values.

 ## Scripts
 - `get_checkpoint_vars.py` can be used to extract a dictionary of variable names and shapes that are present in a model.
 First argument is the checkpoint, second is the text file to save to.